rafaelbreno/seller-controller-test/README.md

 1. Shell Script
     - > $ ./start.sh
     - This will start a Laravel Docker based application automatically
+    - There are more info about the file, in the file, all commented
 2. Docker
     - > $ chmod -R 777 storage/ storage/*
     - > $ docker-compose up -d